Posted April 15. Updated July 10: FinCEN issues advisory

 “We recognize that some ‘know your customer’ processes cannot be used,” AUSTRAC said in a statement.

 The AML/CTF Rules support flexible KYC processes and procedures, it said.
-AUSTRAC said other ways that you could verify your customers’ identity and fulfil your KYC requirements include:
+AUSTRAC said other ways that you could verify your customers’ identity and fulfill your KYC requirements include:

 - using alternative proof of identity processes